ibm-cloud-docs/cephaas/getting-started-fusionaas.md

 :   Provision Red Hat OpenShift clusters through the IBM Cloud Satellite portal.
 See [Creating clusters](/docs/cephaas?topic=cephaas-create-clusters).

 Manage cluster quotas
-:   Update your default cluster quota or set quotas for specific clusters.
-See [Managing cluster quotas](/docs/cephaas?topic=cephaas-update-cluster-quota).
+:   Update your cluster storage quota.
+See [Updating a cluster's storage quota](/docs/cephaas?topic=cephaas-update-cluster-quota).

 View deployment capacity
 :   Monitor your deployment's resource usage and capacity.
-See [Viewing deployment capacity](/docs/cephaas?topic=cephaas-view-deployment-capacity).
+See [Viewing deployment capacity and resource usage](/docs/cephaas?topic=cephaas-deployment-access-overview).

 Access management
 :   Configure user access and permissions for your deployment.
 See [Managing access to Fusion as a Service](/docs/cephaas?topic=cephaas-iam_access-fusionaas).